Updated: 18 August 2025 for Release v217

-Creating a Referral URL or redirect
+Creating a Referral URL or Redirect

-To create a Referral Go To Website > Redirects > Add, where you can enter an alias and a target.
+To create a Referral Go To Website > Redirects > Add.

 - Type = Select whether the Redirect should be a Short URL or a Permanently Moved